 December is the season for indulgence, before you know it you have consumed your body weight in Baileys, mince pies and endless festive dining.
 Between Christmas drinks, endless parties and ‘lunch with the girls’, I had eaten out most nights by mid-December and I wasn’t entirely sure I could face another festive meal, my blood type was surely mostly port by now?
+I somehow made room for a spot of festive dining at Strada restaurant.

 As a professional eater, I decided to soldier on and treat lovely husband to a festive meal out, preferably one that wasn’t going to break the bank.
 Luckily, Bookatable has got you covered with an extensive list of party season deals that will get you sorted for Christmas, Boxing Day, New Year’s Eve and New Year’s Day.
 You can even narrow your search down to specific cities, so you can see what offers are in your hometown.
 Why waste time cooking this holiday season when you can simply be presented with a variety of Yuletide dishes?
+It was time to check out the festive dining at Strada.

 We opted for Festive dining at Strada on Bookatable, an Italian restaurant in Cardiff Bay.
 Strada was offering a very reasonable festive menu, with 2 courses & prosecco for £19.95 and 3 courses & prosecco £22.95 per person.
 I am always a sucker for a cheeky glass of fizz, so we booked for the next evening.
 Nothing like a spot of efficiency in date night planning right?
 The fun begins at 7 pm promptly darling.